problemsolvingfoundation/problemsolvingmindset/Qualities.md

-Purpose
+## Purpose
+Every person wants to achieve something that gives them a reason for living.
+A "purpose" gives the motivation to endure all kinds of problems in one's path.

-Continuous Improvement
+## Continuous Improvement
+If a person wants to achieve life's purpose, they need to continuously solve problems.
+With their purpose, they can improve themselves and their work every single day.

-Independence
+## Independence
+An individual can only solve problems towards their own purpose only when they have overcome the obstacles society presents.

-Resilience
+## Resilience

-Synergy
+## Synergy

-Presence of Mind
+## Presence of Mind

-Minimalism
+## Minimalism

-Willingness to Act
+## Willingness to Act

-Positive Attitude
+## Positive Attitude